jadijadi/lpic1book/1045_manage_file_permissions_and_ownership.md

 1. using octal codes
 2. using short coeds

-When usind octal codes, you have to to create an octal string to tell chmod what you want to do.
+When using octal codes, you have to to create an octal string to tell chmod what you want to do.
 This way, 0 means no access,  means execute, 2 means write and 4 means read.
 So if you want to give read+execute, you have to give 4+1 which is 5.
 This table shows every possible combination:

 |Symbolic|Octal|
 |---|---|